-- Twenty-six workweeks of leave during a single 12-month period to care for a covered service member with a serious injury or illness if the eligible employee is the service member's spouse, son, daughter, parent, or next of kin (military caregiver leave).
+In addition, twenty-six workweeks of leave can be provided during a single 12-month period to care for a covered service member with a serious injury or illness if the eligible employee is the service member's spouse, son, daughter, parent, or next of kin (military caregiver leave).

 FMLA provides up to 12 weeks of unpaid leave but you may use any combination of your accrued paid leave to substitute.
 During this period of leave, your job is protected, you have job restoration rights, and we as your employer maintain your health coverage.
 However, you will be responsible for paying your share of the insurance premiums.
 You may pay your premiums with cash, personal check, or you may choose to turn in enough paid leave during your FMLA absence to have your premiums deducted from your pay.